Key takeaways—The SECURE Act:

 - Under the act, you can continue to contribute to your traditional IRA past age 70½ as long as you are still working.
 That means the rules for traditional IRAs will align more closely with 401(k) plans and Roth IRAs.

-Next step: Work with your financial advisor to determine your retirement readiness, how long you plan to work, and when you expect to start withdrawing from your retirement savings.
+Next step: Work with your financial professional to determine your retirement readiness, how long you plan to work, and when you expect to start withdrawing from your retirement savings.
 This change doesn't apply for tax year 2019, as it will begin for tax year 2020 contributions.
 You can make your tax year 2020 contribution up until April 15, 2021.

 Long-term, part-time workers will be able to join their company's 401(k) plan